Sangtu (topknot): Decline

 Seoul residents had their topknots forcibly shorn.
 However, outside the city gates, men kept theirs.
 This resulted in merchants and porters refusing to enter the city.
 With worsening weather, supplies of wood and rice dwindled and prices soared.
 Hence, after about two weeks a further edict was issued, proclaiming haircutting to be no longer compulsory ("rather than have the citizens freeze or starve").
-This created problems for those who no longer had topknots, because they couldn't go beyond the city for fear of being attacked by the more rural population.
+This created problems for those who no longer had topknots, because they could not go beyond the city for fear of being attacked by the more rural population.